skyformat99/gost/README.md

 $ gost get -p foo -- -u github.com/byte16/gost
 ```

 The jobs of switching GOPATH and running `go get` would all be took care of by `gost`.
 You would never experience any differences between the two ways except **the simpleness and convenience of using `gost`**.
-It could be even more simpler if '/home/foo/bar' has existed in gost's pathspace as a single path and you are currently under `/home/foo/bar` or any sub directories of it, you can just run `gost get` command without specifying foobar with `--path` or `-p` like:
+It could be even more simpler if `/home/foo/bar` has existed in gost's pathspace as a single path and you are currently under `/home/foo/bar/src` or any sub directories of it, you can just run `gost get` command without specifying `foobar` with `--path` or `-p` like:

 ```
 $ gost get -- -u github.com/byte16/gost